Healthcare Consulting Manager, Accenture

 Justin is currently a Vice President at Asserta Health, a patient advocacy service, where he leads the creation of the processes and technology for managing cash payment for complex surgical procedures and professional services to help individuals, employers, TPAs, and fully-insured health plans save money and receive high-quality care.
 Prior to his work at Asserta Health, Justin worked at Dossia, a Personal Health Record company that was working to make population health personal.
 At Dossia, Justin led the creation of a Health Rules engine for encouraging effective utilization of health care services by individuals who signed up for a personal health record account.
 Justin joined Dossia immediately following his time with V-BID.

-Program Manager, Washington State Department of Health
+Electronic Laboratory Reporting Coordinator, Washington State Department of Health

 “People in social services are often divided into two categories: prevention and postvention.
 Prevention efforts focus on decreasing the number of people who can be affected by an issue.
 This can include education, stakeholder outreach and engagement, and advocacy efforts on policy change.
 Postvention is what most people think social workers do.
 These are the counselors and therapists who enter the picture after the damage has occurred.
 V-BID’s efforts align with my own desire to decrease the number of people who are exposed to experiences that would require postvention efforts.
 Working at V-BID helped me see a client-centered, for-profit business model.
 It wasn’t until I started my current position that I realized how V-BID has changed my problem-solving perspective.”

 Medical Student, Northwestern Feinber School of Medicine